riyanigam0712/Riya_BlueStampPortfolio-/index.md

 # Second Milestone - Object Recognition and Text-to-Speech Output

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tQPfRk3OY-E?si=J6-i2c21H-1Gcepx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-In this milestone, I set up object recognition using a prebuilt MobileNet V2 library and configured text-to-speech so the system can audibly announce its results.
+In this milestone, I set up object recognition using a prebuilt MobileNet V2 library using Tensorflow and configured text-to-speech so the system can audibly announce its results.

 1. Update the Raspberry Pi
 First, open the terminal and run the following commands to update your Raspberry Pi and install essential tools: